bihealth/bih-cluster/bih-cluster/docs/slurm/overview.md

 - [Slurm and Snakemake](snakemake.md) -- how to use Snakemake with Slurm
 - [X11 Forwarding](x11.md) -- X11 forwarding in Slurm (simple; short)
 - [Rosetta Stone](rosetta-stone.md) -- lookup table for SGE <-> Slurm
-- [Migrating from SGE](migrating.md) -- hints for migrating from SGE to Slurm (:spider_web: deprecated, will be removed)

 ## A Word on "Elsewhere"